The cost of moving house

 When considering the costs associated with a mortgage, many people will only consider the affordability of their monthly repayments.
 There are also upfront costs associated with securing a mortgage that should be taken into account.
 These may include:

-- Mortgage arrangement fees – These are fees charged by your mortgage lender to cover their administrative costs.
+- Mortgage arrangement fees – These are fees your mortgage lender charges to cover their administrative costs.
 They may also be referred to as product fees or application fees.
 You can expect to pay anything up to £2,500 for this fee, but around £1,000 is average for a mortgage with an attractive interest rate.
-It may be possible for this fee to be added to your mortgage borrowing, if you would rather.
+Sometimes you can add mortgage fees to your mortgage borrowing, if this is something you would prefer.

-- Valuation fees – As part of their decision-making process, your mortgage lender will arrange for the property to be valued.
+- Valuation fees – As part of their decision-making process, your mortgage lender will want to value your property.
 They will usually charge a fee for this valuation, though some lenders will include a free valuation to incentivise potential customers.
-The purpose of the valuation is to ensure the lender will be able to make their money back on the property should it need to be repossessed.
-If you’re required to pay for the valuation, you can expect a fee of £200-400.
+This valuation will ensure the lender can make their money back if they need to repossess the property.
+If you need to pay for the valuation, you can expect a fee of £200-400.
 This fee will usually be payable upfront.

 How much will I have to pay a solicitor when I move?